Elmona/code_test/README.md

 # Code test csv to xml

 This is only for experimental use, it's a code test.
+Don't use it.

 ## Get started

-prerequisites node
+prerequisites install node

 ```
 npm start